Popover

 </Popover>

 • It's essential to pass the attributes provided by the Popover component to your interactive trigger component.
-That way, you will ensure that all the user events and aria attributes are assigned correctly.
+This ensures that all user events and aria attributes are assigned correctly.

-• Popover traps the focus in its content area, but you can control how it's applied with the trapFocusMode property.
-It applies a regular focus trap with the Tab key navigation enabled by default.
-However, you can switch it to action-menu or content-menu modes to make it work like a listbox or regular content area with links.
+• Popover traps the focus in its content area, but you can control how this is applied with the trapFocusMode property.
+It applies a regular focus trap with Tab key navigation enabled by default.
+You can switch it to action-menu or content-menu modes to make it work like a listbox or a regular content area with links.